omseeth/omseeth.github.io/_posts/2025-10-16-experiment_llms.md

 tags: llms vlms vast.ai transformers machine learning neural nets unsloth.ai
 categories:
 ---
-This tutorial explains how to run experiments with open-source foundation models (e.g.,[Qwen/Qwen2.5-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct)) with external NVIDIA GPUs.
+This tutorial explains how to run experiments with open-source foundation models (e.g., [Qwen/Qwen2.5-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct)) with external NVIDIA GPUs.
 All you need is €5–10 and an account on [vast.ai](https://vast.ai/).
 Alternatively, you could use services like [runpod.io](https://www.runpod.io/), or [lambda.ai](https://lambda.ai/).
 In this tutorial, I’ll walk you through setting up a GPU-powered instance on vast.ai.

 *Why choose this approach?* With a small investment, you can work directly with core LLM libraries and experiment with open-source models.
 For example, I own a MacBookAir; however, essential libraries such as unsloth don't support Apple chips, nor are many other libraries optimized for them.
 In my experience, Google Colab is less reliable when it comes to GPU availability (even for paid options).
 It’s also limited to notebooks, which restricts flexibility.
 Using a remote instance with GPUs is also helpful if you want to prepare your scripts before submitting heavy jobs on a high performance cluster.
 Finally, setting this up is a fun way to gain some hands-on ML Ops experience.